daraccrafter/Thesis-Redis-IO_Uring/README.md

 ### Data Persistence Test

 - **`data-persist-test.py`**: This script runs tests to set a specified number of request keys, restarts the server to rewrite its state from the AOF file, and then retrieves the data using the Redis library.
+After, Sets the same key for given request number of iterations, and checks if the key is equal to request number.
 After this, it runs an increment test that increments a key up to the request count, restarts the server, and checks if the key value is equal to the request count.
 This is a simple test, and due to time constraints, a more thorough test could not be written.
 Additionally, before reloading the AOF, the script runs `redis-check-aof` to check for corruption in the AOF file.

   **Arguments**: